Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 .. * Website audio output

-Here's a quick introduction on how it works.
+Here's a quick introduction about how it works.

 .. _audio-usage-music: